NathanTeeuwen/Dominulator/README.md

 Where Is The Output for the Program?
 =====================================

 All output is to the console right now.
-Set a break point at end of main so you dont lose the output under the debugger.
+Set a break point at end of main so you don't lose the output under the debugger.

-You can also find invidual log files for examample games under TestProgram/Results.
+You can also find individual log files for example games under TestProgram/Results.
 These log files are crucial when debugging the new strategy.

-What does a stratgy Look like?
+What Does a Strategy Look Like?
 ===============================

 You can write a strategy to behave any way you want, but that's a lot of work.